GUIDE 2024

 Now you’d understand why there was the need for multiple iterations.
 Hence, a UX writer has to follow precautionary measures like these to avoid any repetitive tasks.

-Refining is not solely for written copies but also UX designs.
+Refining is not solely for written copies but also for UX designs.
 Hence, the design process is refined and checked multiple times before it is finalized.

 QA testing identifies the product issues and bugs.
-Thus, this testing leads to a successful product launch without any technical, writing, or design process issues.
+Thus, this user testing leads to a successful product launch without any technical, writing, or design process issues.

 Apart from QA testing, UX writers are responsible to conduct A/B testing as well.
 A/B testing involves the judgment of various iterations.
 The different iterations UX writer composed are beta-tested initially to check the response of visitors.